Auroratide/auroratide.com/content/posts/coloring-an-input-label/content.md

 > Implicit labels are best used when the id of the input is not known and hence an explicit label cannot be created.
 This is because, generally, <q cite="https://www.w3.org/WAI/tutorials/forms/labels/">explicit labels are better supported by assistive technology</q> (Ref: [Labeling Controls](https://www.w3.org/WAI/tutorials/forms/labels/)).
 That said, support has gotten better with time.
 >
-> For example, as of today, most screen readers now support implicit labels as well as explicit labels.
+> For example, as of today, most screen readers now equally support implicit labels and explicit labels.
 However, **[voice control](https://webaim.org/articles/motor/assistive#voicerecognition)** software, which can be used by people with movement disabilities preventing them from using a keyboard or mouse, does not always adequately support implicit labels.
 >
 > See: [Accessibility Support for labels](https://a11ysupport.io/tech/html/label_element)